 Why Is It Important?

 So, we need to differentiate our offering from our competition.
 One fundamental yet significant way we do this is with the development of a BIG idea.
-Generating and executing a BIG idea gives us more bang for our marketing support dollars.
+Generating and executing a BIG idea gives us more bang for our marketing support funding—dollars, euros, yuan, whatever it might be.
 It is about driving incremental sales and a highly favorable ROI.
 It’s about being able to leapfrog your current position and the competition.
 It’s about driving brand preference and winning and maintaining customers.

 Accordingly, pursuing a BIG idea should be a priority.
 However, generating the proverbial “BIG idea” is easier said than done.
 Why?
 Many marketers, and their organizations, don’t know what a BIG idea is, even if it’s smacking them in the face.
 They haven’t established criteria for it.
 What’s more, they lack the ability to recognize one, particularly if it comes from someone or someplace else (NIH, “not invented here,” syndrome) and/or it’s so different from anything they, or competitors, have ever done.
 As such, they are more likely to kill a nascent BIG idea than embrace it.